insum-labs/alexa/README.md

 _Note: If you using one provided by Martin, don't create a Bitcoin miner as it's coming off my credit card :-)_

+### ASK CLI

+If you'd like to use the Alexa Skill Kit (ASK) cli to manage and deploy your skills you can install everything yourself [here](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html).

+There is also a docker container with everything built in for you [here](https://github.com/martindsouza/docker-amazon-ask-cli)

 ### Links